arewhyaeenn/OOP_FLOW_OF_CONTROL/README.md

 If you refer to the [Java 8 operator precedence](https://github.com/arewhyaeenn/COMP_150_LAB_2_JAVA_FUNDAMENTALS/blob/master/figures/operatorPrecedence.png) you'll see that, when evalutating logical expressions, first *not* operations (`!`) are performed from right to left, then *and* (`&&`) operations from left to right, and finally *or* (`||`) from left to right.
 Of course, parenthesis can be used to specify a different order.

 Check out [DeMorgan's Laws](https://en.wikipedia.org/wiki/De_Morgan%27s_laws) for rules to help simplify boolean expressions.
-Note that the laws are laws of mathematics, not of Java, so the symbols used for the *and*, *or* and *not* (or *negation*) operators are different (but defined near the top of the article.
+Note that the laws are laws of mathematics, not of Java, so the symbols used for the *and*, *or* and *not* (or *negation*) operators are different, but defined near the top of the article.

 Boolean operations occur after arithmetic and comparison operations.